SiddhantBorkar04/web102_prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:
+    - This app was not too challenging to build.
+I learned a lot of new JavaScript specific syntax which was fun.
+    - I expecially liked how anonymous functions were used in so many different ways.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2024] [Siddhant Borkar]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.